rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

   - Your shopping list app in the web browser should be working as before, except now it won't add blank items and organizationally you're using functions in a different module to your event handler.

 #### 3. Update store to create, update, delete items

+*Objective:* Put all store-related functions currently in the Shopping List module into the Store module (appropriately namespaced!)

 - Let's add methods directly to our `store` to handle related operations.
 In most cases, we're replacing the excess logic in our `shoppingList` handlers.
 For practice, we recommend you write the functions from scratch and resist copy/pasting:
 - Inside `store.js`, make a `findById` method which accept an `id` parameter, then uses Array method `.find()` to return the specific item from `store.items`
 - Inside `store.js`, make an `addItem` method, which accepts a `name` parameter.
 Use a try/catch block and the `Item` module to validate the name and create the item, then push it to `this.items`.